codersforcauses/guides/content/articles/look-into-react-website.md

 <nuxt-image file="nav-yaml.png" alt="nav yaml file picture" />

 and a bunch of other stuff like people's names, versions and languages basically content that is likely to change.
 The intention of doing this separation is to make code easier to read with fewer lines to parse, better maintainability since files are easier to find and you can easily differentiate from a low risk content change and a high risk code change.

+For a more detailed look at this concept, check out G2i's article on [Separation of Concerns](https://www.g2i.co/blog/react-separation-of-concerns).

 ### Writing our own UI library FTW!